Timeless works of art

 Why We Can’t Have Nice Things – Ben Landau-Taylor

 The other interesting question is why most people say that the ornamented style is more beautiful and more pleasant, but surround themselves with plain or minimalist objects instead.
 Partly, it’s because people usually buy one of the “default” options that’s presented to them in store shelves or online search results rather than hunting for something specific, and the defaults will be whatever is in fashion; you make a lot of purchases in a year, and no one has the attention to think deeply about all of them.
-Mostly, though, it’s because most people prioritize looking normal or fashionable above their own sense of beauty.
+Mostly, though, it’s because most people prioritise looking normal or fashionable above their own sense of beauty.

 See also Scott Alexander, Whither Tartaria?